Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-As for the recent applications of bipartite graph embedding-based recommendation based on the above techniques, the cross-domain recommendation \cite{man2017cross, zang2021survey, zhu2021cross} seems to be a promising direction oriented to the alleviation of cold start and sparsity problems by relating two or more recommender systems.
-In detail, the cross-domain \cite{man2017cross} refers to two types of domains: one is the target domain, in which the recommendation implements and the other is the source domain consisting of other recommender systems providing additional observed interactions corresponding to the users and items in the target domain.
-With the interactions, more hidden user-item relations in the target domain can be uncovered.
-This is sort of similar to the utilization of side information and knowledge in the recommendation but distinguished in rationales that the cross-domain recommendation can take direct observed user-item interactions as supplements.
-For illustration, suppose a user having zero or very few interactions with items in the target domain, leading to the cold start and sparsity problems for the recommendation.
-Meanwhile, in source domains if the interactions between the user and some items corresponding to the ones in the target domain exist, the recommendation in the target domain can still implement based on the user's preferences analyzed from the source domains or by uncovering user-item relations in the target domain corresponding to those from the source domains.
-For that purpose, transfer learning \cite{pan2009survey,liu2013multi, long2013transfer, wang2019multi, zhuang2020comprehensive} is an efficient method to bridge the two domains.
-In technique, for instance, EMCDR \cite{man2017cross} learns a one-to-one mapping to transfer user embeddings from the source domains to the target domain by relating the common users and items in two domains, in which case the embedding of a cold-start user in the target domain can be learned.
-Besides, DDTCDR \cite{li2020ddtcdr}, based on the assumption that a user's preferences are almost consistent in different recommender systems, further allows the exchange of information between two domains by dual transfer learning \cite{long2012dual,xia2016dual, xia2017dual}.
+By bridging two or more recommender systems together and sharing information for recommendation as supplements to either side, cross-domain recommendation \cite{man2017cross, zang2021survey, zhu2021cross} seems to be a promising direction, which contributes to alleviating the cold start and sparsity problems.
+In detail, the cross-domain \cite{man2017cross} refers to two types of domains: one is target domain in which the final recommendation is directly implemented, and the other is source domain consisting of other recommender systems that could provide observed user-item interactions as supplements corresponding to the unobserved ones in target domain.
+By utilizing these supplemental user-item interactions from source domain, hidden user-item relations in target domain can be uncovered as enriched observed ones for recommendation.
+This is sort of similar to the utilization of side information and knowledge into recommendation but is fundamentally different in rationales.
+For illustration, suppose a user has zero or very few interactions with items in target domain, leading to the cold start and sparsity problems in recommendation.
+Meanwhile, in source domain if the user ever interacted with sufficient items that also existed in target domain, his preferences for items can still be analyzed and uncovered in source domain, which can be transferred and utilized in target domain to complete recommendation.
+Methodologically, transfer learning \cite{pan2009survey,liu2013multi, long2013transfer, wang2019multi, zhuang2020comprehensive} is a prevalent technique to realize that mechanism.
+For instance, in order to transfer user embeddings from source domain to those in target domain, EMCDR \cite{man2017cross} learns a one-to-one mapping to bridge the users and items commonly existed in the two domains, in which case the embedding of a cold-start user in target domain can be transferred from that learned in source domain.
+Besides, based on the assumption that user's preferences for items are almost consistent in different recommender systems, DDTCDR \cite{li2020ddtcdr} can further support the information exchange between the two domains back and forth by means of dual transfer learning \cite{long2012dual,xia2016dual, xia2017dual}.